 Emerging Civic Urbanisms/Designing for Social Impact

-The 11th Conference of the Pacific Rim Community Design Network, in conjunction with Great Asian Street Symposium and Structure for Inclusion 2018
+The 11th Conference of the Pacific Rim Community Design Network, in conjunction with Great Asian Street Symposium and Structure for Inclusion, National University of Singapore, December 14-16, 2018

 This international conference aims to bring together academics, practitioners, and students from the three networks in Asia: the Great Asian Street Symposium, the Pacific Rim Community Design Network, and the SEED Network to share multiple perspectives on Emerging Civic Urbanisms and Designing for Social Impact.